GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 The ID of each project changes every time you run or upload the program from the app.
 However, this ID remains unchanged if you run the program directly from the Hub.

-`.slots` file can be readed with this code:
+`.slots` file can be read with this code:
 ```python
 with open(‘projects/.slots’, ‘r’) as file:
     for line in file: